lervag/wiki.vim/README.md

 as pull requests for implementing bug fixes or missing features.

 - [ ] Write list of "low hanging fruits" for contributions
-- [ ] Documentation
-  - [ ] Vim docs
-    - [x] Document the Markdown syntax, including links and similar
-    - [ ] Document each of the currently implemented features
-  - [x] README
-    - [x] Write a list of implemented features
 - [ ] Features
   - [ ] General improvements
     - [ ] Add commands for the various features